sideEffect2025/BUILD-A-TOOLKIT-WITH-MULTIPLE-MODULES-E.G.-PORT-SCANNER-BRUTE-FORCER-FOR-PENETRATION-TESTING./README.md

 MENTOR: NEELA SANTHOSH KUMAR

 # OVERVIEW:
-This Python-based penetration testing toolkit provides multiple modules for security testing, including port scanning, brute-force attacks,
+This Python-based penetration testing toolkit is designed to assist cyber security proffessionals for identifying vulnerabilities in network searching and web applications.It provides multiple modules for security testing, including port scanning, brute-force attacks.